theonize/Currier/Gloss/Job/Job.md

 There are three types of politics, which are evidenced in the three friends:
 * populist ~ prioritizes people and their morality
 * traditionalist ~ prioritizes the system
-* zealot ~ prioritizes the ideal and liberty in light of perceived rights
+* zealot ~ prioritizes the ideal of liberty in light of perceived rights

 Two kinds of people: